 Maintenance of Status

 The applicant and his or her family members must maintain nonimmigrant status for the duration of the pending consular processing applications.
 Most nonimmigrant statuses have a limit on the duration of status.
 For example, L-1Bs may only maintain status for 5 years, L-1As for 7 years, and H-1Bs for 6 years.
-(One exception is that an H-1B beneficiary who has completed his sixth year may extend H-1B status indefinitely in annual increments if a Labor Certification or I-140 petition that was filed on his behalf has been pending for a year or more; or in 3 year increments if his I-140 has been approved and his priority date is not current).
+One exception is that an H-1B beneficiary who has completed his sixth year may extend H-1B status indefinitely in annual increments if a Labor Certification or I-140 petition that was filed on his behalf has been pending for a year or more; or in 3 year increments if their I-140 has been approved and the priority date is not current.

-If an alien's nonimmigrant status will not allow him or her to remain in the United States for the duration of the consular processing application, then he or she will have to leave the country and not re-enter until after the consulate issues him an immigrant visa.
-Aliens for whom maintenance of status is an issue may wish to adjust status so that they continue to reside and work in the U.S. using EAD while their permanent residence applications are adjudicated.
+If an applicant's nonimmigrant status will not allow him or her to remain in the United States for the duration of the Consular Processing application, then he or she will have to leave the country and not re-enter until after the Consulate issues him an immigrant visa.
+Applicants for whom maintenance of status is an issue may wish to adjust status so that they continue to reside and work in the United States using EAD while their applications are adjudicated.

 Applicants May Not Obtain EAD

-All family members of a working age may obtain an Employment Authorization Document (EAD) while her adjustment of status application is pending.
-No such option is available to dependents of consular processing applicants.
-(Note that L-2 and E-2 dependent spouses may obtain employment authorization based on their nonimmigrant status).
-The family members of consular processing applicants may therefore experience significant delays in gaining eligibility to work in the U.S.
+All family members of working age may obtain an Employment Authorization Document (EAD) while their Adjustment of Status application is pending.
+No such option is available to dependents of Consular Processing applicants.
+Note that L-2 and E-1/E-2 dependent spouses are authorized to work.
+H-4 spouses may be eligible to apply for work authorization in certain circumstances.
+The family members of Consular Processing applicants may therefore experience significant delays in gaining eligibility to work in the United States.

 Original Documents Required

-Consular processing applicants are required to present original documents at the time of the consulate interview.
-Documents include birth certificates, marriage certificates, military records, divorce decrees, etc. For an adjustment of status application, on the other hand, the alien is only required to submit copies of supporting documents, unless original documents are requested, which is rare.
+Consular Processing applicants are required to present original documents at the time of the interview.
+Documents include birth certificates, marriage certificates, military records, divorce decrees, etc. For an Adjustment of Status application, on the other hand, the applicant is only required to submit copies of supporting documents, unless original documents are requested, which is rare.